anoopgcmz/anoopgcmz/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on ...Nodejs
+- 🔭 I’m currently working on ...
+API development in Node.js & Front End in Vue.js
 - 🌱 I’m currently learning ...
-Tensorflow Js
+Tensorflow.js
 - 👯 I’m looking to collaborate on ...
 AI projects (NLP/Automobile tech)
 - 🤔 I’m looking for help with ...
 AI
 - 💬 Ask me about ...
 Tech